 - difficulty urinating

 At the end of the day, you need to be calm about your lower back pain and start taking action.
 Sometimes everything we need is rest and usually, that is the answer.
-Simple exercises in the videos won’t hurt either.
-And if you encountered kidney back pain and have the symptoms, you should visit a doctor.
+Simple exercises won’t hurt either.
+If you encountered lower back pain or kidney back pain, you should always visit a doctor.